Travelport-Czech/flight-watchdog-client/README.md

 ### Prepare
 1. Fork this repository
-1. Prepare development environment of your fork
+1. Prepare the development environment of your fork
 1. Check consistency of the project
     * Run tests: `npm run test`
-1. Create initial commit
+1. Create the initial commit
-    * Rename package in package.json (`name` attribute)
+    * Rename the package in package.json (`name` attribute)
     * Commit and push this change
 ### Modification procedure
-1. Create modification on source code
+1. Edit the source code
 1. Debug changes with
     * `npm run open` to view window in all steps
     * `npm run test-open` to run tests separately